xwzappest/guide/ticktick/ios_app/3_how_to_remove_due_date_&_reminder_for_a_task.md

-### How to remove due date & reminder for a task?
+### How to clear due date & reminder settings of a task?

-Choose a task and click “Custom”, then, click the “trash” icon on the top left corner.
+1.Click the due date in the task detailed page.

+2.Click “Clear” at the bottom in due date setting page.